Silicone or Saline Implants: It’s Your Choice

 While many women are choosing silicone implants for their more natural look and feel, saline implants can be a great, safe option for the right patients.

 The latest advancements in highly cohesive silicone gel have resulted in breast implants that are safer and more natural-looking than ever.
-These high strength, highly cohesive silicone gel breast implants are also the most durable breast implants available—but even though they are strong, they feel soft and natural in your body.
+Highly cohesive silicone gel breast implants are also the most durable breast implants available—but even though they are strong, they feel soft and natural in your body.

 There are numerous advantages to choosing cohesive silicone gel implants, including: